🌿 Discover the Amazon in 3D: A Journey Through the Forest and the Climate Crisis 🌍

 This model is more than a map — it’s a call to action.
 A tool for education, engagement, and climate justice.
 Come see it in person and imagine a different future, built in dialogue with the voices of the forest.

 From 4 to 9 August 2025, the model was displayed in Brasília, Brazil, at the Memorial dos Povos Originários (Memorial of Indigenous Peoples) as part of the exhibition Encounters for Climate and Indigenous Justice.
-The objective of this event was to create a national-level platform for dialogue, bringing together Indigenous leaders, researchers, government representatives, and civil society organisations.
+The objective of this event was to create a national-level platform for dialogue, bringing together Indigenous leaders, researchers, and civil society organisations.
 The exhibition sought to highlight the pressing challenges faced by Amazonian communities, to strengthen Indigenous visibility in national climate policymaking, and to consolidate alliances in preparation for COP30 in Belém.